-The DVD-writable drives installed in DellTM computers can write to and read DVD+/-R, DVD+/-RW and DVD+R DL (dual layer) media, but cannot write to and may not read DVD-RAM or DVD-R DL media.
+The DVD-writable drives installed in Dell[TM] computers can write to and read DVD+/-R, DVD+/-RW and DVD+R DL (dual layer) media, but cannot write to and may not read DVD-RAM or DVD-R DL media.

-- NOTE: Most commercial DVDs have copyright protection and cannot be copied using Roxio Creator Plus.
+NOTE: Most commercial DVDs have copyright protection and cannot be copied using Roxio Creator Plus.

-- Open Roxio Creator Plus.
+- 1 Open Roxio Creator Plus.

 - 2 Under the Copy tab, click Disc Copy.

-- To copy media:
+- 3 To copy the CD or DVD:

-- If you have one media drive, ensure that the settings are correct, and then click Disc Copy.
-The computer reads your source media and copies the data to a temporary folder on your computer hard drive.
+- If you have one CD/DVD drive, ensure that the settings are correct, and then click Disc Copy.
+The computer reads your source CD or DVD and copies the data to a temporary folder on your computer hard drive.

-When prompted, insert a blank media into the drive and click OK.
+When prompted, insert a blank CD or DVD into the drive and click OK.

-• If you have two media drives, select the drive into which you have inserted your source media, and then click Disc Copy.
-The computer copies the data from the source media to the blank one.
+If you have two CD/DVD drives, select the drive into which you have inserted your source CD or DVD, and then click Disc Copy.
+The computer copies the data from the source CD or DVD to the blank CD or DVD.

-Once you have finished copying the source media, the media that you have created automatically ejects.
+Once you have finished copying the source CD or DVD, the CD or DVD that you have created automatically ejects.

-Using Blank Media
+Using Blank CDs and DVDs